mathewleland/mleland-protecht-icw/README.md

   <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
   ```

+  I tried to bundle these in my own script but had a very difficult time.
+Ideally, to avoid this, I would have the SVG icons live on the server and fetch them dynamically on the api request

 - **Styling**: Scoped to Shadow DOM.
 Host page cannot override widget styles unless explicitly supported.
 - **Browser Support**: Modern browsers with Web Component support (ES2019+).
 No IE11 support out-of-the-box.
 - **No retry logic**: Network errors display an error message, but no automatic retry is implemented.